Can Company Car NCB be Transferred?

 A no claims bonus (NCB) can usually be transferred when you change your car or policy.
 However, if you’re an ex company car driver, this process isn’t as straightforward.

-Keep reading to find out more about transferring your company car no claims bonus and how a specialist insurer like Keith Michaels can provide policies tailored to your specific requirements.
+Keep reading to find out more about transferring your company car no claims bonus, providing proof of your NCB and how a specialist insurer like Keith Michaels can provide policies tailored to your specific requirements.

 If you’ve recently given up your company car vehicle, you should be able to transfer any NCB built up on that car over to a new policy.
 However, this is only possible if the following apply:

 - You were named on your company’s insurance policy for that particular vehicle.